Answers To Your Physical Therapy Questions

 Do you treat men at N2 Physical Therapy?

 Yes, we typically see men for urinary frequency, hesitancy, pain with urination, urinary leaking, constipation, bowel issues, fecal leaking, post-prostatectomy, pelvic pain, and erectile dysfunction.
-We also participate in classes, in person an virtual for men who are receiving Androgen Deprivation Therapy.
-Our therapists also treat several male patients for chronic low back pain, hip pain, and other myofascial pain syndromes.
+Please also see our free community class on Male Pelvic Health.

 Do you help children with pelvic floor problems?